 - Thunder Punch He-Man/Orko

-Errol McCarthy created the scene on the back of Orko’s card, and illustrated quite a few other pieces staring or featuring the character:
+Errol McCarthy created the scene on the back of Orko’s card, and illustrated quite a few other pieces starring or featuring the character:

 Orko was a nearly ubiquitous presence in the Filmation He-Man cartoon.
 Voiced by the late, great Lou Scheimer, Orko played a couple of roles in the series.
 He was the traditional “fool” character, often getting the heroes into scrapes by acting impetuously.
 He also played the role of the child in the series, with Man-At-Arms as his surrogate parent.
 (I first heard this analysis articulated by Emiliano Santalucia on the Roast Gooble Dinner podcast.)